 You might think this bumpy stitch is complicated, but it’s not difficult.
 Although it’s not a beginner stitch, beginners may find it easy.
 Make this if you can single and double crochet.

 Bear Claw Stitch

 The stitch is easy to do and creates a unique pattern suitable for a lovely blanket.
-Front post triple crochet isn’t challenging to learn, and there are only four repeating rows.
+Front post triple crochet isn’t challenging to learn.
+There are only four repeating rows.

 It uses single crochet and double crochet, giving the project a fantastic bumpy texture.
 Isn’t that easy?

-This lacy mesh stitch uses fundamental stitches to create a pleasing texture.
+This lacy mesh stitch uses fundamental stitches.
 Crochet this if you know chain, single crochet, and double crochet!

 It’s easy to crochet this, though it looks complicated.
 There are only two rows, and each is a simple set of stitches.

 It creates a starburst-like design by working multiple loops together.
 Half double stitches between each row of stars complete it.
 Perfect for stunning washcloths and winter blankets.
 It’s also called the daisy stitch and the marguerite stitch.